Types of Visa You Can Get For Vietnam

 A Few Things About Vietnam Tourist Visa

-A tourist visa is the most issued visa in Vietnam and the numbers of visa issued are climbing up on a fast pace!
+A tourist visa is the most issued visa in Vietnam and the number of visas issued is climbing up at a fast pace!

 If you’re holding one of these passports, you will be able to visit Vietnam for 15 - 90 days without a visa: